 Then it was time for feature racing!
 First up was the Sportsmen division.
 In his red #43 coupe “which he calls Fred” it was Alan Zemla from Me to take down the checkered for the Sportsmen division feature.
 Skip Stearns from NH in the #7 coupe and John Mulcahy from Ma in his #57 Mustang battled out for second.
 When the flag came down it was Stearns to pick up a second and Mulcahy finished off with a third.
 The top three were brought track side for an out of car interview and awarded with trophies.

 Now it was time for the Modifieds to hit the asphalt for their feature race.
 In his new sleek black Pinto it was Bob Donahue from NH in the #99 to take down the last checkered flag and the win for the Modified division.
 Behind him were the two white #7’s.
 Bobby Turner from Me and Brian Robie from NH, side by side to a photo finish.
 It was Robie taking a second and Turner finishing off the pack with a third.
 The top three were brought track side for an out of car interview and awarded with trophies.

 Senior Tour Auto Racers would like to thank STAR Speedway and their entire staff for the warm welcome and all their hospitality; it was a great night of racing!
 Also thanks to Mother Nature for taking a left turn so we could race that night!

-CLICK HERE TO SEE IMAGES OF CLAREMONT SPEEDWAY
+CLICK HERE FOR IMAGES OF STAR SPEEDWAY